datasharp/movie_db_airflow/README.md

 ## Introduction
 This code uses the Apache-Airflow tool called TaskGroups to organize and group the code by layer: mapping, staging, and dimension.
 Airflow is being run inside a Docker container by using a docker-compose.yaml file.

+Dockerfile has been used to establish a connection to SQL Server.
+This was necessary because the base Airflow setup did not include the specific configurations and dependencies required for this project's needs.

 ## Data Model

 ![Screenshot](Star_Schema_Movie_Data_Set.png)